Otto Kooy: ‘With our innovations we create new opportunities for our clients’

-Whenever a concept enters the prototyping phase, one concept engineer becomes a member of the basic detail team as a “spiritual farther” for that product.
-As a concept engineer and basic detail team member, Otto has made sure that the further technical development of the E5000, one of Ampelmann's latest additions to its fleet, adheres to the design and product philosophy and no knowledge gets lost.
-The basic and detail team is now getting it ready for work offshore.
+Whenever a concept enters the prototyping phase, one concept engineer becomes a member of the basic detail team as a “Spiritual farther” for that product.
+As a concept engineer and basic detail team member Otto made sure that the further technical development of the E5000 adheres to the design and product philosophy and no knowledge gets lost.
+The basic & detail team is now getting it ready for work offshore.

-The E5000 has recently been assembled and has gone through the process of basic and detailing in which Ampelmann engineers tackle final challenges and make sure the system can do everything it is supposed to do.
-It is specifically designed to safely and efficiently transfer heavier cargo up to 5 tonnes.
-Within one minute, the system can be re-configured from cargo to people transfer mode.
+The next big upgrade to the Ampelmann fleet is the E5000 system.
+The first E5000 has recently been assembled and has gone through the process of basic and detailing in which Ampelmann engineers tackle final challenges and make sure the system can do everything it is supposed to do.
+The E5000 is specifically designed to safely and efficiently transfer heavier cargo up to 5 ton.
+Within 1 minute the system can be re-configured from cargo to people transfer mode.

 Otto and the team have been testing the system and are currently making the final preparations to make the system ready for offshore operations.
-The E5000 is already creating new opportunities in the offshore industry.
+Soon the E5000 will be creating new opportunities in the offshore industry.

 As a lead engineer, Otto often visits Ampelmann’s production hall to check in on the assembly process.
 “It might not be the first thing that comes to mind when people think of the job of an engineer, but we work together with a lot of people from different fields,” he says.
 “And I truly enjoy this social aspect of the job.
 I learn a lot from my colleagues about their perspectives and experiences.”
 The expertise of others in the company as well as insights from end users add a lot of value to the design of a new system.